MohamedMesahel/Calendar/README.md

  The APPLICATION can be used right away by navigating through the provided link or downloading the source directly.

 ## User Stories
 - As the parent of ADHD children, I am looking for an app with To-Do list so I can help them out to organize their daily life activities.
 - As a Travel Nurse and mother of I want to give him options for local events wherever we travel , so I can keep my child from being bored at home while I’m at work.
 - As a daycare provider I want to find easy to set up a weekly schedule, so I can stay up to date on my tasks for my business.
+- As an after-school athlete I want  to see local soccer events, so that I don’t feel sick during practice.
+- As a nutritionist I want to easily find an app with resources for food and health information regarding ADHD  so that I can help my clients

 ## Screen shots